meonkeys/cordova-file-test/README.md

 The `master` branch contains original code referred to in the stackoverflow question.
 The `solution` branch contains working code.

+## How to read the code

+`client/main.js` contains all the interesting bits.
+Hints:

+1. `git show master:client/main.js`
+1. `git show solution:client/main.js`
+1. `git diff master:client/main.js solution:client/main.js`

+Check out `mobile-config.js`, too.
+Having the app `id` is handy, and setting the `AndroidExtraFilesystems` permission is necessary to be able to access external storage.

 ## Test

 1. Clone this repository, checkout `solution` branch.